O God, whose blessed Son was laid in a sepulcher in the garden...

 The memorial garden at Christ Church Cathedral will be a place of tranquility, peace and natural beauty.
 Cremated remains of members of the parish and their families may be interred in niches or directly into the ground.

-The garden with a columbarium is planned for the south side of the Cathedral at the completion of Phase II of the strategic building plan.
+The garden with a columbarium is planned for the south side of the Cathedral.
 The garden will include a beautiful fountain designed to provide a tranquil setting for prayer and reflection.
 As Jesus said, "The water that I will give will become in them a spring of water gushing up to eternal life."
 (John 4:14).

 Columbarium niches are available for $3,500.
 The cost includes engraving on the granite face of the niche.
 In the same area, “green” interment is available for $1000 for those wishing their cremains be buried in the garden.
-An engraved granite plaque will be placed _________.
-For those whose cremains rest elsewhere, a granite plaque where names may be engraved will also be placed ___________________ at a cost of $1,000.
+An engraved granite plaque will be placed in the garden.
+For those whose cremains rest elsewhere, a granite plaque where names may be engraved will also be placed in the garden at a cost of $1,000.

 Contracts, to be drafted by the Chancellor, will be signed by those purchasing space before construction begins.
 Preliminary plans and drawings have been prepared by Barganier, Davis, Williams Architects.

-Arrangements for the interment of ashes in the garden are made through consultation with the Dean.
+Arrangements for the interment of ashes in the garden will be made through consultation with the Dean.